-Hitchcock is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hitchcock, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Hitchcock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hitchcock is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Hitchcock who work in office and administrative support (16.67%), law enforcement and fire fighting (16.67%), and healthcare (16.67%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.67% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.